bdiyevent/lib-qr/README.md

    getQR("value", "type");

-   type => "text" or "image" or "row"
+   type => "text" or "image" or "raw"